peterkaminski/dawnofeverything-book-circle/Schedule.md

 # Schedule

-Refer to [DoE Book Circle Schedule](https://doe.bookcircle.academy/schedule) page for details.
+Refer to [DoE Book Circle Schedule](https://doe.bookcircle.academy/schedule) page for details for each month.
 (Maybe you're already on this page. :-)

 - Two chapters of the book per month.
 - Two sets of calls each month, during the second full week and fourth full week.